-1 Purchase the current notary public guidebook.
-2 Registers of deeds, assistant and deputy registers of deeds, clerks of court, and assistant 3 and deputy clerks of court are exempt from the requirements set forth in subdivisions (2) 4 and (3) of this subsection while they remain actively employed in the capacities named.
-5 Certification to teach a course of study shall be effective for two years and may 6 be renewed by passing a recertification course taught by the notaries public director or 7 other person approved by the Secretary of State."
-Section 4.
-G.S.
-10A-7 reads as rewritten: 8 9 "§ 10A-7.
+Registers of deeds, assistant and deputy registers of deeds, clerks of court, and assistant and deputy clerks of court are exempt from the requirements set forth in subdivisions (2) and (3) of this subsection while they remain actively employed in the capacities named.

+(e) Certification to teach a course of study shall be effective for two years and may be renewed by passing a recertification course taught by the notaries public director or other person approved by the Secretary of State."

+"§ 10A-7.
 Fee with commission application.
 Instructor's certification.

-Every applicant for a notarial commission shall pay to this State a nonrefundable fee 10 of twenty-five dollars (\$25.00).
-Every applicant for recommissioning shall pay to this 11 12 State a nonrefundable fee of twenty-five dollars (\$25.00).
-The course of study required by G.S.
-10A-4(b) shall be taught by an instructor 13 (a) 14 certified in accordance with rules adopted by the Secretary.
-An instructor must meet the following requirements to be certified to teach a course of study for notaries public: 15 Complete and pass a six-hour instructor's course taught by the Director 16 (1) 17 or other person approved by the Secretary.
-18 Have six months of active experience as a notary public.
-(2) Maintain a current commission as a notary public.
-19 (3) 20
+Every applicant for a notarial commission shall pay to this State a nonrefundable fee of twenty five dollars (\$25.00).
+Every applicant for recommissioning shall pay to this State a nonrefundable fee of twenty five dollars (\$25.00).

+- (a) The course of study required by G.S.
+10A-4(b) shall be taught by an instructor certified in accordance with rules adopted by the Secretary.
+An instructor must meet the following requirements to be certified to teach a course of study for notaries public: - (1) Complete and pass a six-hour instructor's course taught by the Director or other person approved by the Secretary. - (2) Have six months of active experience as a notary public.

-- Purchase the current notary public guidebook.
-(4) - (5) Pay a nonrefundable fee of fifty dollars (\$50.00). - Certification to teach a course of study for notaries public shall be effective for (b) two years.
-A certification may be renewed by passing a recertification course taught by the Director or other person approved by the Secretary and by paying a nonrefundable fee of fifty dollars (\$50.00). - The following people may be certified to teach a course of study for notaries public without meeting the requirements of subdivisions (a)(2), (a)(3), and (a)(5) of this section, and they may renew their certification without paying the renewal fee, so long as they remain actively employed in the capacities named: - Registers of deeds.
-(1) - (2) Clerks of court. - The Director."
+- (3) Maintain a current commission as a notary public. - (4) Purchase the current notary public guidebook. - (5) Pay a nonrefundable fee of fifty dollars (\$50.00). - (b) Certification to teach a course of study for notaries public shall be effective for two years.
+A certification may be renewed by passing a recertification course taught by the Director or other person approved by the Secretary and by paying a nonrefundable fee of fifty dollars (\$50.00). - (c) The following people may be certified to teach a course of study for notaries public without meeting the requirements of subdivisions (a)(2), (a)(3), and (a)(5) of this section, and they may renew their certification without paying the renewal fee, so long as they remain actively employed in the capacities named: - (1) Registers of deeds. - (2) Clerks of court. - (3) The Director."